micoloth/vscode-reactive-jupyter/README.md

   3. Open a Python file.

   4. Initialize Reactive Jupyter by clicking the "Initialize Reactive Jupyter" codelens at the top of the editor, or launch the `Initialize Reactive Jupyter` command from the command palette.
 This will start a new Jupyter Kernel in an interactive window.

+  5. The first time, you will be asked to trust this extension running Python code in your Kernel.
+It is completely safe to do so.

+  6. You are now ready to run your code.

 # Shortcuts: